Greenlight logo

 Use Greenlight to reach your family’s savings goals

-Money-saving challenges can help kick-start your savings goals, get you out of your regular routines, and even inspire some fun and joy along the way.
-Getting your family involved can provide even more benefit, by both teaching kids important lessons and bonding over shared goals and experiences.
+Money-saving challenges can help kick-start your savings goals, get you out of your regular routines, and even inspire some joy.
+Getting your family involved is even better; you can teach kids important lessons and bond over shared goals and experiences.

 Use the Greenlight app to work toward savings goals together as a family.
 Greenlight is a powerful all-in-one money app for kids and teens.
 It has a debit card, savings tools, cash-back, and even investing.
 Plus, parents get their own version of the app to monitor progress, set parental limits, and more.
 You can even use the app to manage chores and allowances.